panache/Sparky/README.md

   compute power.
 * `--format`      : format of the output image (png or jpg).
 * `--visual-debug`       : export additional files to visualize the face cloaking process
+* `--margin`       : margin in floating-point percent to expand face area. negative number for a smaller bounding box. (default `0.1`)
 ### Example

 `fawkes -d ./imgs --mode low`